erikallin/cucitrace/rejsekort/Task 2/Task 2.1.1.md

-Answer Task 2.1.0:
+Answer Task 2.1.1:
 ------------------

--> Can you explain verbally and in detail how you found your answer?
+-> Can you explain verbally and in detail how you found your answer  to "Task 2.1.0.md"??

 -> How would you rate the difficulty of this task in the scale of
 	1: Very easy